kubeflow/kubeflow/components/volumes-viewer/README.md

 ```

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project
+See the parent repository for more info on how to contribute.

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)